 CAIR-Philadelphia’s Civil Rights Department provides direct legal representation to individuals who have been subjected to unlawful anti-Muslim bias and discrimination.
 In serving individuals, we hope to bring about systemic change by changing the way American Muslims are treated by their fellow Americans, their employers, and their government.
 For more information about some of our representative cases, click here.

-- XXX XXXXX vs. U.S. Department of Defense (denial of security clearance for Muslim federal employee)
+- Litigation Against U.S. Department of Defense (denial of security clearance for Muslim federal employee)

 - Anti-Muslim Profiling by Law Enforcement (investigation of law enforcement training programs)

 The most immediate threat to the religious liberty of all Pennsylvanians – including Pennsylvanian Muslims – is House Bill 2029 (See: Proposed state law draws religious criticism – Pittsburgh Post-Gazette), titled American Laws for American Courts.
 House Bill 2029 was referred to the Pennsylvania House Judiciary Committee on November 18, 2011.
 Though the language of the statute itself appears to be “neutral,” in that it does not specifically refer to “Islam” or “Shariah,” the memorandum circulated by the bill’s sponsor – RoseMarie Swanger of Lebanon, PA – makes it clear that “Shariah law” is the primary target.
 CAIR-Philadelphia has written to the chairs of the House Judiciary Committee to formally request an “opportunity to be heard” on House Bill 2029.
 We also intend to prepare written materials supporting our position.
 To learn more about House Bill 2029, click here.